Aprexis/training/source/sections/introduction.md

 The training covers the following topics:

-* Types of entities HIPAA defines
+* Types of entities HIPAA defines;
-* What is PHI
+* What is PHI;
-	* How is PHI anonymized
+	* How is PHI anonymized;
-* Understanding of the various sections of safegaurds in the Technical Rule
+* Understanding of the various sections of safegaurds in the Technical Rule;
-* What is a business associate agreement
+* What is a business associate agreement;
-	* How is risk inherited with different levels of technology
+	* How is risk inherited with different levels of technology;
-* What is a breach and how is a breach handled
+* What is a breach and how is a breach handled;
-* How did the HITECH Act change HIPAA
+* How did the HITECH Act change HIPAA;
-* What is expected of workforce members with acess to systems that store PHI
+* What is expected of workforce members with acess to systems that store PHI;
-	* What are the sanctions for knowingly violating HIPAA
+	* What are the sanctions for knowingly violating HIPAA;
-* How does Catalyze address compliance
+* How does Catalyze address compliance.

 *********************
 We are in the business of providing compliant infrastructure to our customers so that they do not have to worry about the nuances of devOps and scaling and managing infrastructure - all they have to worry about is their application - its capabilities and its security and their own internal policies.
 We take care of everything else.